 Medicare can be confusing, even for those whose job it is to know about it.
-It changes all the time, and from state to state.
 Knowing what applies to you specifically with regards to your locality can be a challenge, and online resources, while helpful, may not always have the answers you need.
 In this article, we are hoping to change that.

 What Changes State By State?

 While certain Medicare premiums are the same everywhere in the country, other types of Medicare premiums can change depending on:

 - What type of Medicare coverage you have

 - Which Medicare-approved health insurance company offers the plan

 Medicare Premiums By Part

 Medicare comes broken down into Parts.
 Here are the changes you may see to each individual Medicare part, varying by state.
 Here’s a breakdown of each individual part:

 - Part A – For most people, Part A is fully covered and doesn’t cost anything.
 However, if you don’t qualify for Part A, you may be able to buy it.
 Typically, you don’t pay a premium for Part A if you or your spouse worked and paid Medicare taxes for at least 10 years or 40 quarters.

 If you paid these taxes for less than 30 quarters, your monthly premium for Part A is $499 in 2022.
 If you paid Medicare taxes for 30-39 quarters, your monthly premium is $274 in 2020.
 These rates are the same across the country.